HK dollar eases to new 33-year low, nears weaker end of band

 As the former British colony pegs its currency to the greenback, its money market rates mirror that of its U.S. counterparts.
 The gap between the two has widened since the 2008 financial crisis, as the U.S. central bank has started raising interest rates.

-However, the Hong Kong money market remains awash with liquidity due to equity market inflows and remnants of money printing from global central banks.
+However, the Hong Kong money market remains awash with liquidity thanks to equity market inflows and remnants of money printing from global central banks.

 The Hong Kong Monetary Authority, the city’s de facto central bank, has pegged the local currency at 7.8 to the U.S. dollar since 1983.
 Since May 2005, it has been allowed to move between 7.75 and 7.85.